joelgardner/Kiko-plus/_posts/2017-06-16-part1-basic-technologies-overview.md

 ### Part 1: Basic technologies overview

 #### Backend
 As stated in the title of this post, we'll use [Node.js](https://nodejs.org) to run our backend code.
-For our data store, we'll pick [Mongo](https://www.mongodb.com/).
-And we'll serve our API via [GraphQL](http://graphql.org/) to interact with our frontend.
-As an alternative to the traditional REST API, it relies not on URLs for accessing resources but customizable queries which allow us to extract only the data we want from our backend.
+For our data-store, we'll pick [Mongo](https://www.mongodb.com/).
+Our frontend will consume our API via [GraphQL](http://graphql.org/): as an alternative to the traditional REST API, it relies not on URLs for accessing resources but customizable queries which allow us to extract only the data we want from our backend.

->*While we could have chosen a relational data-store like [Postgres](https://www.postgresql.org/) for our database, we'll stick with Mongo as it's very javascript friendly and has virtually nil set-up time.*
+>*While we could have chosen a relational data-store like [Postgres](https://www.postgresql.org/) for our database, we'll stick with Mongo as it's very javascript friendly and has virtually nil set-up time and is extremely flexible.*

 #### Frontend
 Let's use [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/), as the pair provides a simple way to reason about the data-flow and state inside our app.